 Before issuing vouchers to applicant families, HOC requests a credit report of all new applicant families, all adults (persons 18 years of age and older) who will reside in the assisted household.
-The credit report is reviewed by HOC.
+The Housing Opportunities Commission credit report is reviewed by HOC.
 Applicant households claiming they have zero income automatically undergo a credit check review.
 The information contained in the credit check is used to confirm the information provided to HOC by the family.
 Specially, the credit report is used to confirm:

-- 1. Employment: A credit report will list any employers the applicant has listed in any recent credit applications.
+1. Employment: A credit report will list any employers the applicant has listed in any recent credit applications.
 If the credit report reveals employment for any adult household member within the last 12 months that was not disclosed, the family will be asked to provide additional documentation to resolve the discrepancy.
-Failure to disclose current employment may result in denial of participation in the Housing Choice Voucher and Section 8 programs. - 2.
-Aliases: A credit report can provide information on other names that have been used for the purposes of obtaining credit.
+Failure to disclose current employment may result in denial of participation in the Housing Choice Voucher and Section 8 programs.

+- 2. Aliases: A credit report can provide information on other names that have been used for the purposes of obtaining credit.
 Common reasons for use of other names include a recent marriage or a divorce.
 If an alias has not been disclosed to HOC, the family will be asked to provide additional evidence of the legal identity of all adult family members. - 3.
 Current and previous addresses: A credit report can provide a history of where the family has lived.
 This is particularly important because HOC provides a residency preference.
 If the family has provided one address to HOC and the credit report indicates a different address, the family will be asked to provide additional proof of residency.
 This may include a history of utility bills, bank statements, school enrollment records for children, credit card statements, and/or other relevant documentation.
-Failure to provide adequate proof could result in denial of the residency preference.
+Failure to provide adequate proof could result in denial of the residency preference. - 4.
 Credit card and loan payments: A credit report will usually include a list of the family's financial obligations.
 Examples of the items that may show up include car loans, mortgage loans, student loans, and credit cards payments.
 HOC will review this information to confirm the income and asset information provided by the family.
-If the family's current financial obligations (total amount of current monthly payments) exceed the amount of income reported by the family, HOC will ask the family to disclose how they are currently meeting their financial obligations.
-Accounts that have been charged off or are significantly delinquent are not included in this calculation.
-Failure to provide adequate proof of income could result in denial of participation in the Housing Choice Voucher and Section 8 programs.
+If the family's current financial obligations (total amount of current monthly the applicant fails to respond to an electronic or written request for information. - 5.
+Multiple Social Security Numbers: A credit report may list multiple Social Security numbers if an adult family member has used different Social Security numbers to obtain credit.
+If the credit report information does not match the information provided by an adult family member, the family member or head of household will be required to obtain written confirmation of the Social Security number that was issued to him/her from the Social Security Administration.